-Lots of people passing through my kitchen are fans of Tostones – a savory snack from the green, unripened plantain.
-Even people who claim they “don’t like fried food” will find themselves making an exception and I truly believe that it’s not unhealthy to fry every once in a while.
-I am convinced that the recent trend in making smashed potatoes is inspired by this traditional Latin American appetizer and after making them you will see why.
+Lots of people passing through my kitchen are fans of Tostones – a savory, twice-fried snack from unripened plantain.
+Guests of mine who claim they “don’t like fried food” will find themselves making an exception with these.
+The recent trend in making smashed potatoes seems strikingly similar to this traditional Latin American appetizer.
+After trying this simple recipe, you will see why.
+And if frying seems too overwhelming, just know that it’s not so scary when it’s only a shallow fry in a skillet.

 - 1 green plantain (for one single serving)